jonathonadams/zero-to-production/guides/GOOGLE_CLOUD.md

 ## Before you Start

-Ensure you have all the [prerequisites] setup and ready prior to starting this guide.
+Ensure you have completed all the [prerequisites].

 ## Google Cloud Build Trigger